kushidesign/kushi/README.md

 :fs--18px  ; :font-size--18px
 :ff--serif ; :font-family--serif
 ```
-This shorthand grammer is available for the most commonly used props:
+This shorthand grammar is available for the most commonly used props:
 ```Clojure
 :ai   ; :align-items
 :b    ; :border